Andereoo/TkinterWeb/tkinterweb/docs/HTMLLABEL.md

 ---
 #### **add_html**(html_source)
 Send HTML code to the parser.
-Unlike `load_html`, `add_html` parses the specified HTML code and adds it to the end of the webpage without clearing the original document.
+Unlike `load_html`, `add_html` parses the specified HTML code and adds it to the widget without clearing the original document.

 Parameters
 * **html_source** *(string)* - Specifies the code to parse and add to the end of the document.
 Must be valid HTML code.